SFU-CMPT-201/a3-pub/README.md

     * It checks if you have correct recording files.
 You will receive a 0 if this fails.
     * It checks if you have used `nvim` correctly.
 You will receive a 0 if this fails.
     * It flags if you have copied and pasted anything.
 You will receive a 0 if this fails.
-    * It performs some basic checks to see if you followed the tutorial.
+    * It performs some basic checks for the tasks above.
     * Note that if a check fails, it does not always tell you why.
 You need to debug it by yourself and find out.
-    * This is not a grader but if the checker says that everything is good and if you are done following the tutorial, you will get the full credit.
+    * The checker is not a grader but if it says that everything is good and if you are done following the tutorial, you will get the full credit.
     * It is entirely *your responsibility* to run `a3-checker` before submitting your work.
 If you don't do it, you may get an unexpected grade.